Theory of shifts, shocks, and the intimate connections to $L^2$-type a posteriori error analysis of numerical schemes for hyperbolic problems: Introduction

-The goal of the work at hand is to provide reliable a posteriori error estimates for Runge-Kutta discontinuous Galerkin schemes for scalar conservation laws in one space dimension.
-We do not use the Kruzhkov stability theory for scalar conservation laws.
-Instead, we use the theory of shifts and $a$-contraction.
-These techniques naturally require only a single entropy condition and apply to scalar equations as well as systems.
-Thus, there is hope that the techniques developed in this paper will extend to systems.
-This is in contrast to the results in \cite{KO00,DMO07} that use techniques that are systematically limited to scalar problems.
 Our approach follows the general ideas of reconstruction-based a posteriori error estimates as outlined in \cite{Mak07}.
-The fundamental idea is to compute a reconstruction of the numerical solution that satisfies all conditions necessary so that its difference to the exact solution can be bounded in terms of the residual, which is the non-zero right-hand side of \eqref{system} obtained as `error' when the solution is inserted into the PDE, using some appropriate stability theory (that is the theory of shifts and $a$-contraction in our case).
-Our approach is similar to the one used in \cite{DednerGiesselmann,GiesselmannMakridakisPryer} that was based on the original relative entropy stability estimates of Dafermos and DiPerna. \emph{However, our results in the present paper improve upon those in \cite{DednerGiesselmann,GiesselmannMakridakisPryer} as we provide an estimator that is convergent post shock formation.} This is intimately linked with the ability of the theory of shifts to consider solutions from a broader class than the original weak-strong theory.
-In particular, the theory of shifts is not restricted to studying the stability of a classical solution $\bar{u}$ among the class of weak solutions $u$, but can in fact allow for arbitrarily many shocks to exist in the otherwise classical solution $\bar{u}$.
+The fundamental idea is to compute a reconstruction of the numerical solution that satisfies all conditions necessary so that its difference to the exact solution can be bounded in terms of the residual using some appropriate stability theory (that is the theory of shifts and $a$-contraction in our case).
+By ``residual'' we refer to the non-zero right-hand side of \eqref{system} obtained as ``error'' when the reconstructed solution is inserted into the PDE.
+A similar approach, but using the original relative entropy estimates of Dafermos and DiPerna as stability theory, was used for hyperbolic systems in \cite{DednerGiesselmann,GiesselmannMakridakisPryer}. \emph{The present paper improves upon the results in \cite{DednerGiesselmann,GiesselmannMakridakisPryer} as it provides an estimator that is convergent post shock formation.} This is intimately linked with the ability of the theory of shifts to consider solutions from a broader class than the original weak-strong theory.
+In particular, the theory of shifts is not restricted to studying the stability of a smooth solution $\bar{u}$ among the class of weak solutions $u$, but can in fact allow for arbitrarily many shocks to exist in the otherwise smooth solution $\bar{u}$.

-As discussed above, the methods of theory of shifts and $a$-contraction are well-known to have no small-data limitations, and in particular are able to study large shocks (see e.g \cite{Leger2011,MR3519973}).
-Thus, the goal of future work is to push forward the ideas and results in the present paper to the systems case with multiple conserved quantities.
+As discussed above, the theory of shifts and $a$-contraction are well-known to have no small-data limitations, and in particular are able to study large shocks (see e.g \cite{Leger2011,MR3519973}).
+Thus, the goal of future work is to push forward the ideas and results in the present paper to systems.
 In this way, we hope to study a posteriori stability of large-data solutions to hyperbolic systems.
-This is an exciting direction for research as the current state of the art for the numerical analysis of hyperbolic systems is largely limited to the case of small-$BV$ solutions due to limitations in the current $L^1$-based theory (e.g. \cite{Bressan2000,MR1686652}).

 Using the theory of shifts comes with some cost though.
 As mentioned above, the theory of shifts allows us to generalize the relative entropy theory to allow for shocks in an otherwise smooth solution $\bar{u}$.
 Thus, the core of our proof involves piecewise-smooth approximate solutions.
 However, the theory of shifts must allow for the discontinuities in $\bar{u}$ to move in largely unpredictable ways, not necessarily following the Rankine-Hugoniot jump condition (see \Cref{describe_theory} for more on this).
 The cost is: due to the uncertainty in shock position, we are required to numerically simulate extensions for each of the continuous pieces of $\bar{u}$.
 These extensions are global in space and time.